-those projects.
-See - 100% of all - # of comments received from

-subpart 4.2.3.14.2.4 comments from the the public on construction site

-public construction project

-site projects (see

-subpart 4.2.3.14.2.4) - % of comments received from

-are considered in the public on construction site

-accordance with the project

-SWMP

-Encourage and Develop and - The number of reports

-promote citizen implement a public received from the public

-reporting of illegal reporting system e.g.

-spillage, dumping, or a hotline (see

-otherwise disposal of subpart 4.2.3) to

-materials into the MS4 facilitate and track

-storm sewer system public reports of

-(see subpart 4.2.3) spills, discharges,

-and dumping to its

-storm sewer system.
+Management Measure Measurable Goals Annual Report Requirement comments from the - 100% of all comments - # of comments received from public on those projects. from the public the public on construction site See subpart 4.2.4 construction site projects projects (see subpart 4.2.4) are considered in - Yes/No Are all comments from accordance with the the public on construction site Stormwater projects considered?
+Management Program Encourage and promote Develop and - The number of reports citizen reporting of illegal implement a public received from the public spillage, dumping, or reporting system e.g. a otherwise disposal of hotline (see subpart materials into the MS4 4.2.3) to facilitate and storm sewer system (see track public reports of subpart 4.2.3) spills, discharges, and dumping to its storm sewer system.